CirroBuild/FrostiDocs/docs/develop/insert-data.md

 QuestDB implements InfluxDB line protocol which is accessible by default on TCP port `9009`.
 This allows using QuestDB as a drop-in replacement for InfluxDB and others implementing the protocol.
-Configuration settings for ingestion using this protocol can be set for for
+Configuration settings for ingestion using this protocol can be set for
 [Influx line over TCP](/docs/reference/configuration#influxdb-line-protocol-tcp) and
 [Influx line over UDP](/docs/reference/configuration#influxdb-line-protocol-udp).